-You’ll notice on many creating monohydrate products some mention of a loading phase for the first week or two and might be wondering what it means; if so you came to the right place.
+You’ll notice on many creatine monohydrate products that there is some mention of a loading phase for the first week or two.
+Let me break down what this phase is and how you should know if you need one.

 First of all let’s go over what a loading phase is intended to be.
 Essentially it’s a period where you take more than the daily recommended dose in order to speed up the effects of the product.